EdLandon/AzureFunctionAsyncServiceTemplate/README.md

     "http://localhost:7046/api/HTTPOrangesFuncRun" in the test web age index.html in the root of the project.
 6. Fire-up the test harness web page or use postman to send a request for apples.
 Put a breakpoint inside of (1) the applles func and then (2) the queue processing func.

+# Extension points - how to apply this to a real service
+...